top of page

 Are Cream Puff puppies easy to train?

 Yes!
-Cream Puff Australian Labradoodles are bred for intelligence, eagerness to please, and gentle temperaments, making them highly receptive to consistent training.
+Cream Puff Australian Labradoodles are bred for intelligence, eagerness to please, and gentle temperaments.
+This makes them highly receptive to consistent training.

 Do Cream Puff Labradoodles adapt well to kids’ schedules?